JMS737/monzo-export/README.md

 Once finished, click the **Submit** button and take a note of the `Client ID` and `Client Secret` on the newly created client.
 You'll want to set these values in the `CLIENT_ID` and `CLIENT_SECRET` configuration variables, either via environment variables or the .env file as mentioned in the [Environment](#environment) section.
 Also, set the `REDIRECT_URI` to the same one you used when creating the client.

-To grant the application access to your Monzo account you will first need to havigate to the `/auth` endpoint (i.e. `http://localhost:8080/auth` if running locally).
+Finally, to grant the application access to your Monzo account start the application and naviage to the `/auth` endpoint (i.e. `http://localhost:8080/auth` if running locally).
 This will trigger the OAuth2 user flow and get you to authorize access.
+Follow the instructions to complete the authorization, and don't forget to approve it within the mobile app as well or some requests may fail.

 ### Persisting Authorisation
-If you wish to persist the authorisation between restarts of the application you can set the `TOKEN_FILE` configuration option to a filenme which the application will use to save the refresh token it receives.
-This will be read in autoamatically if it exists when the application restarts and used to obtain a new access token (assuming the refresh token is still valid).
+If you wish to persist the authorisation between restarts of the application, set the `TOKEN_FILE` configuration value to a filename.
+The application will use this file to save the refresh token it receives, and will read this in autoamatically when the application restarts and use it to obtain a new access token (assuming the refresh token is still valid).
 Otherwise you'll need to repeat the connecting to Monzo step each time the application starts.

 ## Endpoints
 ### Who Am I